nicolejkeeney/icesat2-book/home.md

 # Contact
-This book was created by the author during a summer 2020 student internship at NASA Goddard supervised by Alek Petty, and updated in June 2021 for the publication of Petty et al. (2021).
+This book was created by the author during a summer 2020 student internship at NASA Goddard supervised by Alek Petty, and updated in 2021 for the publication of Petty et al. (2021).

 **Nicole Keeney (author)**
 - contact: nicolekeeney@berkeley.edu